noxify/servicemanager-table-builder/README.md

 - [ ] Add some aliases for Array fields
 - [ ] Add new method to modify/extend a existing table
 - [ ] Make it easier to modify SQL field options
+- [ ] Tests on UNIX and with other Databases

 ## Examples